JoelRoxell/css-module-flow-gen-loader/README.md

 ```

 ## Usage
 This can be used with any CSS module format such as .styl, .scss, .sass, or .pcss.
-All that's required is that the loader is css-module-flow-gen-loader after the css-loader with the module flag set.
+All that's required is that css-module-flow-gen-loader is placed after the css-loader.

 ### Add Webpack conf rules
 ```javascript